-Tarpon are caught and released in every US state that I’m aware of.
-The reason is because they just don’t make good eating fish, so to keep pet food manufacturers from catching tarpon in bulk to throw in their kitty chow, there is no taking tarpon except in rare cases like in Florida – they allow one tarpon to be taken per year if chasing a record and you want to weigh it.
+Tarpon are caught and released in every US state that has them.
+The reason is that they just don’t make good eating fish, so to keep pet food manufacturers from catching these fish in bulk to throw in their kitty chow, there is no taking of this fish except in rare cases like fish in Florida – they allow one fish to be taken per year if chasing a record and you want to weigh it.
 Tarpon tags must be purchased in advance.

 See State Laws here.

 One more thing, before we let you go… This is a friend, Sam fishing in his boat with friends.
 A big one jumps OVER his boat!
 They replay it a couple of times.
 Why doesn’t this ever happen to me?